"A person must build ladders to climb to the heavens.”

 Is Ma’alot a Synagogue?

-Yes and no. We are building a community that provides many of the same services as a synagogue, but in new ways.
-We experiment with tradition to help us come alive through our rituals and practice, and make decisions about what and how we do Judaism from community conversations and feedback on programming.
-We care about the holistic wellbeing of our participants and prioritize that our leadership, volunteers and Builders feel chesed, lovingkindness, from their community.
-This allows us to design gatherings that serve your deepest needs and to communally discover better ways of practicing our Judaism.
+Yes and no. Ma’alot is a spiritual home, the essence of what a synagogue should be, but without many of the expectations that institutional Jewish life holds.
+We experiment with tradition to help us come alive through our rituals and practice, and make decisions about what and how we do Judaism from community conversations and feedback.
+We care about the holistic wellbeing of Atlanta’s Jewish community and prioritize the excellence of our offering, continually doing outreach and opening more eyes to what Jewish spirituality can offer.
+This allows us to experiment with intensive gatherings that serve deep needs and to uncover meaningful, impactful ways of practicing Judaism.

 What “Ma’alot” Means

 The Hebrew word Ma’alot means “elevate” and is used in the Book of Psalms to invoke inspiration and spiritual heights through music, nature and divinity.
 It is commonly paired with shir, song, for an obvious reason: music has always elevated Jewish ritual and sacred inspiration.
-Ma’alot is dedicated to the tradition of invigorating Judaism through our rich musical heritage and making an accessible, spiritual experience through song for those unfamiliar with Jewish liturgy or tradition.
+Ma’alot is dedicated to the tradition of invigorating the soul through Judaism’s rich musical heritage and making accessible, spiritual experiences through song for all levels of Jewish knowledge.
+Ma’alot founded the Niggun Collective, a now independent collection of seekers who gather at neighborhood homes to sing wordless, traditional melodies.

 Music, Nature, and Embodied Wisdom

 You bring your own Torah to Jewish community.
 We discover so much when we explore the wisdom of our own experiences in tandem with the inherited wisdom of our ancestors.
-When we listen to one another , to our past, and to our innermost self, we transform the way we understand our world and our purpose in it.
-Through this process, we break the stigmas that many of us carry about what Judaism “should” look like, and instead discover what a tradition that speaks to our heart and soul.
-This is true embodiment of our tradition, and what our sages have practiced through the centuries. .
+When we listen to one another, to our past, and to our innermost self, we transform the way we understand our world and our purpose in it.
+Through this process, we break the stigmas that many of us carry about what Judaism “should” look like, and instead discover a tradition that speaks to our heart and soul.
+This is true embodiment of our heritage, and the way the sages have practiced Judaism throughout the centuries.

 Rabbi Ariel is a mother, musician, and spiritual educator.
 Originally from Philadelphia, Ariel studied religion and music as an undergraduate at Emory University and was ordained at Ziegler School of Rabbinic Studies, where she focused on Hasidic commentaries and feminist interpretations of Jewish history and ritual.
 After ordination, Ariel studied Jewish music as a Rising Song Resident and in Philadelphia.
 She founded Ma’alot in 2021 and has been serving in the roles of spiritual leader and executive director since then.